 The [[Prototype]] property of the newly constructed object is set to the prototype object for this NativeError constructor.
 The [[Class]] property of the newly constructed object is set to "Error".
-The [[Extensible]] property of the newly constructed object is set to true.

 If the argument message is not undefined, the message property of the newly constructed object is set to ToString(message).